lindekaer/lindekaer.github.io/articles/camino-de-santiago.md

 - [Hospederia San Martín Pinario](http://www.hsanmartinpinario.com/) (ask for a pilgrims room; there is also an ordinary hotel)

 ## People
-In the Camino people are everything.
+On the Camino people are everything.
 The camino is a special journey; the daily grind is left at home, the phone barely has signal and every day passes by in a gentle pace of memorable moments.
 On top of this, you stay active for the entire day and spend every moment in nature.
 This, I believe, brings forth the best in people.

 The motivations for walking the camino are as manyfold as the number of places on your feet where you can have blisters.
 Some people have faced a life-changing event at home and seek the contemplation of the open road, while others seek out the physical challenge of walking nonstop for one month.
 Personally, I saw the camino as an opportunity to do something completely different and spend some quality time with Andrei.